anand3kumar1997/Bank-Management-System/README.md

 # Bank-Management-System

 It is a basic Bank Management System project where the users can perform several bank operations based on their needs.
-It has basic CRUD (Create, Read, Update, Delete) operations.
+It performs basic CRUD (Create, Read, Update, Delete) operations.

 ## Key features provided to the Bank's customers